-An Expectation is a statement describing a verifiable property of a data set.
-Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for depicting expected behavior.
+An Expectation is a statement describing a verifiable property of data.
+Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.

 Great Expectations’ built-in library includes more than 50 common Expectations, such as: